Arts & Culture News

 Sarah Blankenship has been hired as the new Arts and Culture Coordinator for the City of Georgetown.
 She will assist Library Services Director Eric Lashley with the coordination, planning, organizing, and execution of the arts and cultural programming.
 She began work on March 5, and will work 25 hours per

 Project Mural – 215 W. 8th Street –“Honoring the past and innovating the future.”
 The City of Georgetown’s Arts and Culture Board is issuing a call for artist proposals for a mural to be located at 215 W. 8th Street, Georgetown, TX.
 Mural details The goal of the mural is

 Dr. Paul Gaffney’s contributions to arts and culture in Georgetown were recognized in a mayoral proclamation at the next City Council meeting on February 27, 2018.
-The proclamation came on the heels of Gaffney’s retirement from Southwestern University December 31 after nearly 40 years teaching, directing stage productions, and serving
+The proclamation came on the heels of Gaffney’s retirement from Southwestern University December 31 after nearly 40 years teaching,

 The City of Georgetown is searching for an Arts and Culture Coordinator to assist the Library Services Director with the coordination, planning, organizing, and execution of arts and cultural programming.
 The essential functions of the position include: Coordinates, plans, organizes, and executes arts and culture programming for the City of

 The City of Georgetown Arts and Culture Board has awarded Austin sculptor Mary Morse the First Prize award in this year’s Sculpture Tour, a juried year-long outdoor exhibit in the busy Georgetown Cultural District.
 Morse won for her piece “Kite,” a bronze piece that depicts a woman on a beach